 Since realizing that my newborn style is so desirable, I’ve gained confidence and fallen in love with these lifestyle sessions.
-It actually feels special to be invited into my clients’ homes even when things are a mess; I feel like I’m part of the family rather than a guest.
-I love the warmth and more laid back atmosphere and I am always honored to be one of the first people to get to enjoy a mama’s telling of her birth story.
-I could spend all day documenting those precious, little newborn details, but my favorite pictures are those images that capture the early bonding between a baby and his or her family.
+It feels special to be invited into my clients’ homes even when things are a mess.
+I feel like I’m part of the family rather than a guest.
+I love the warmth and more laid back atmosphere.
+And it’s an honor to be one of the first people to enjoy a mama’s telling of her birth story.
+I could spend all day documenting those precious, little newborn details.
+But, my favorite pictures are those images that capture the early bonding between a baby and his or her family.

-As much as I love being a birth photographer, it is so difficult to be on call and drop everything for an unknown amount of time.
-I think if I had to choose one genre to focus on as a photographer, it would be these lifestyle newborn sessions.
+If I had to choose one photography genre, it would be these lifestyle newborn sessions.
 I can never seem to get enough of the sweet connections as the dust settles around the arrival of the newest addition.